UBitSandBox/NATIVE-WIN-JS/README.md

 ## Impersonator for Windows

-Factory creating Impersonator Object with 2 public functions, "impersonateUser" and "stopImpersonation"
+Impersonator Object Factory with 2 public functions, "impersonateUser" and "stopImpersonation"

 Calling COM Functions